Wolfgang von Trips: Formula One and sports car driver career

 Von Trips had diabetes during his career and he always had high sugar snacks during the races to compensate for his low blood sugar levels.
 Von Trips participated in 29 Formula One World Championship Grand Prix races, debuting on 2 September 1956.
 He won two races, secured one pole position, achieved six podiums, and scored a total of 56 championship points.
-Friends and fellow draws gave him the "Taffy" nickname.
+Friends and fellow drivers gave him the "Taffy" nickname.

 Von Trips sustained a concussion when he spun off track at the Nürburgring during trial runs for a sports car race held in May 1957.
 His Ferrari was destroyed.
 It was the only one of its marque to be entered in the Gran Turismo car class of larger than 1600 cc.
 Von Trips was forced out of a Royal Automobile Club Grand Prix at Silverstone, in July 1958, when his Ferrari came into the pits on the 60th lap with no oil.
 The following August, he was fifth at Porto in the 1958 Portuguese Grand Prix, which was won by Stirling Moss in a Vanwall.
 Von Trips completed 49 laps and was one lap behind at the finish.
 Moss was more than five minutes ahead of Mike Hawthorn, who finished second in a Ferrari.